vcync/modV/docs/guide/writingA2DModule.md

 ## 5. Props

 So, a red circle is pretty cool, but how is this audio reactive?
-Well we should define some properties (props for short) so that some Controls are generated, then we can interact with our Module.
+Well, we should define some props (properties) to generate some Controls.

 We've got two variables defined at the moment, `size` and `color`.
 Let's take these out of the draw function and create some props.

 ### 5.1 size

 `size` is an integer and we've set it to `20`.
-Let's reflect that in our prop definition and also give it some minimum and maximum boundaries.
+Let's reflect that in our prop definition.
+We'll also give it some minimum and maximum boundaries.

 We'll also use `abs: true` which will keep the value a positive integer.
 Canvas2D doesn't allow negative radii for `.arc()`.